Technigo/project-todos/README.md

 # Project Todos

-The goal of this project was to build a todo app using Redux store.
+The goal of this project was to build a todo app using Redux store, writing my own reducers and actions.

 Features

 - Responsive UI for mobile, tablet and desktop
 - Redux hooks: useSelector, useDispatch

+Made custom checkboxes for the first time, very happy I got it to work.

-Looking forward on adding more functionalities to this app!
+Looking forward to contiuing my work with this app, adding more functionalities in the future!

 ## View it live